Wunderbyte-GmbH/moodle-local_catquiz/README.md

 The plugin tries to present questions matching the ability of the student.
 To assign parameters like difficulty to each question, questions and params are grouped as items.

 * Items: Question with parameters
-* Parameters: Describe the difficulty of a question with one or more values.
+* Parameters: characteristics of a question (e.g. difficulty, discrimination, guessing probability).
-* Models: Models provide the functionality to identify a question that is the best match to a given ability.
+* Models: model the charcteristics of an item by a specified set of parameters.
-* Scales: Items are grouped in scales (and subscales) for example you could have a parentscale "mathematics" with subscales "algebra" and "geometry".
+* Scales: Items are grouped in scales (and subscales) according to the construct they are measuring.
+For example you may have a parentscale "mathematics" that measures a general construct "mathematical abilities" with subscales "algebra" and "geometry" that contain items of the field of algebra or geometry each.
-* Contexts: Contexts allow you to reuse the same question with different params without overwriting the item.
-This could be useful if e.g. the question is part of different quizzes.
+* Contexts: allow you to reuse the same question within different time periods or usage frames without loosing or confusing its paramtesters and attempt data each.
+This could be useful if e.g. the question is part of different quizzes or for managing data of different years.
-* Importer: The best way to import items, params and scales is to use the plugins csv importer.
+* Importer: imports items, params and scales from a csv file.

 ## CSV Importer ##
 The csv importer accepts different formats of separators and encodings.
 Some columns are mandatory whereas others are optional.
-Find detailed descriptions of all columns next to the importer.
-A demo csv file can be found in: local/catquiz/classes/importer/demo.csv
+Find detailed descriptions of all columns are explained on the same page, also the demo csv file can be found in: local/catquiz/classes/importer/demo.csv

 ## Contexts ##
-* On import a new context is created and all testitems of concerned parentscale are duplicated.
-Only those present in the import are updated.

-## Attempts ##
-* Attempts are calculated by the time of the context.
-Switching contexts only affects the number of attempts when the time includes or excludes responses.
+* When importing with the csv importer, a new context is created automatically.
+With respect to the new context, new items from the import csv file are added to the corresponding scales whereas existing items are updated with idata from the import file.

 ## Shortcodes ##
 To use the shortcode functionality, use plugin filter_shortcodes: https://moodle.org/plugins/filter_shortcodes